cognix-labs/promptlab/samples/hosted/README.md

 - HOST-URL is the URL of the hosted service.
 - JWT_TOKEN can be found in the PromptLab page.
 Copy it from the top right corner profile link.

-Everything else for creating assets and running experiments are same.
+Everything else for creating assets and running experiments are same as other examples.